janagamv/site-mkt-azure-terraform-deployment-demo/README.md

   Prevents application deployment failures when container images are not yet available in ACR.

 - **Landing zone + application separation**
-  Separates foundational infrastructure from application workloads, improving modularity and reusability.
+  Establishes a clear separation between platform infrastructure and application deployment, enhancing scalability, reusability, and maintainability.

 - **Internal backend API**
   Backend service is not exposed publicly, enhancing security.